dataontap/DeviceInsights/API_DOCUMENTATION.md

 ## Support

 For technical support or API questions:
-- Email: rbm@dotmobile.app first with questions
+- Email: Contact support first with questions
 - Documentation: Visit `/coverage-maps` for interactive testing
 - Status: Monitor API health at your deployment URL